holgern/vaultconfig/README.md

    - NOT secure encryption - only prevents casual viewing
    - Anyone with code access can reveal passwords
    - Use for convenience, not security
+   - A warning is logged on first use

 2. **Config File Encryption**:

    - Uses strong authenticated encryption (NaCl secretbox)
-   - Password is hashed with SHA-256 + salt
+   - Password is derived using PBKDF2-HMAC-SHA256 with 600,000 iterations
+   - Random salt generated per encryption
    - No password recovery - lost password = lost data
-   - Password strength is user's responsibility
+   - Minimum password length: 4 characters (12+ strongly recommended)
+   - Warnings shown for weak or short passwords

+3. **File Security**:

+   - Config files automatically set to 0600 permissions (owner read/write only)
+   - Atomic file writes prevent partial/corrupted files
+   - Secure deletion of temporary files on error
+   - No race conditions in file permission setting

-3. **Best Practices**:
+4. **Best Practices**:
    - Use config file encryption for production
+   - Use strong passwords (12+ characters recommended)
    - Store encryption passwords in system keychain/password manager
    - Use `VAULTCONFIG_PASSWORD_COMMAND` for automation
-   - Set config files to 0600 permissions (owner read/write only)
    - Never commit encrypted configs with weak passwords
+   - Keep PyYAML updated (>= 6.0 for security fixes)
+   - Avoid using shell=True with password commands (use proper escaping)

 ## Integration Examples